-McFadden has an MSW from Columbia University and five years of postgraduate training in psychoanalysis, is a faculty member, training analyst and clinical supervisor at the Training and Research Institute for Self Psychology, board member of the National Council on Women’s Health, and member of the Women’s Mental Health Consortium, and sexuality consultant at The Spence School.
-She’s a featured writer for the Huffington Post, and her research has appeared in The New York Times, The Washington Post, NPR, O The Oprah Magazine, The Detroit Free Press, Ms.Magazine.com, CNN.com, Medium.com, Alternet.com, Feminist.com, and the Women’s Media Center.
+With an MSW from Columbia University and five years of postgraduate training in psychoanalysis, she is a faculty member, training analyst and clinical supervisor at the Training and Research Institute for Self Psychology, board member of the National Council on Women’s Health, member of the Women’s Mental Health Consortium, and sexuality consultant at The Spence School.
+She’s a featured writer for the Huffington Post, and her research has appeared in The New York Times, The Washington Post, NPR, O The Oprah Magazine, The Detroit Free Press, Ms.Magazine.com, CNN.com, Medium.com, Feminist.com, and the Women’s Media Center.

 One last note: Joyce was contractually bound to the title and cover art chosen by the marketing department of Palgrave Macmillan.

 To learn more about Joyce’s general therapy practice in New York City please go to the Therapy page.